msabrowser/-MSABrowser.github.io/index.md

     >
     > However, one has always a chance to customize the CSS and JS files according to their needs.
 As an example, the shadow color of the nucleotides with an alteration might be updated or red asterisk might be converted to another proper sign in blue based on the requirements of the users.

-- Then, place your pairwise or multiple sequence alignment (MSA) result file as **FASTA** format in the folder.
+- 2: Then, place your pairwise or multiple sequence alignment (MSA) result file as **FASTA** format in the folder.

-- Afterwards, set your parameters and define the title, specify the annotations such as protein domains and add your variations.
+- 3: Afterwards, set your parameters and define the title, specify the annotations such as protein domains and add your variations in the HTML file.

-- It's ready to use and visualize now!
+- 4: It's ready to use and visualize now!

 ##  Parameters & Examples for the Functions